 Exit planning begins with identifying your long-term personal and financial objectives.
 If your business is experiencing consistent growth, stable margins, and a diversified customer base, it may be entering an ideal window for a value-maximizing sale.
 Waiting too long—until growth begins to slow or risks accumulate—can reduce buyer interest and negotiating leverage.

 Consider market conditions and industry consolidation trends as well.
 A favorable exit often depends not just on your business’s performance, but on external buyer demand.
-Begin preparing well before you plan to list, so you can time the market rather than react to it.
+Begin preparing well in advance of your listing plan, so you can time the market rather than react to it.

 Can I handle the sale myself if I have basic knowledge?